A full-scale inauguration, from leisure to spectacle

 - A 250 m² relaxation area, designed to enhance the post-match experience.

-- An announced pro shop with a “Padel Nuestro” partnership for equipment.
+- A proshop announced with a “Padel Nuestro” partnership for equipment.

 Another important element: the clubhouse and terrace are presented as an extension of club life.
-A detail that matters, because padel is also built on community: people play, chat, and organize the next game.
+A detail that matters, because padel is also built on community: we play, we chat, we organize the next game.

 | Feature | Detail |